 With the right platform and integrations in place, it is possible to track the calls that come in from your marketing efforts.
-Tracking the appointments made from your listing and your ads allows you to easily calculate your patient acquisition cost (PAC) and return on investment (ROI).
+Tracking which appointments have been made from your listing and your ads allows you to easily calculate your patient acquisition cost (PAC) and return on investment (ROI).

 How SocialClimb Can Help

-Our platform integrates seamlessly with most practice management systems, putting the power in your hands to improve your visibility in online search so you can show up in the patient journey in critical moments.
+Our platform integrates seamlessly with most practice management systems to put the power in your hands to improve your visibility in online search so you can show up in the patient journey in critical moments.
 We’ll help you claim and optimize your GMB listings, gather reviews from your patients, find your ideal patients with our predictive analytics, send target ads, and track the results.
 And you can manage it all from a single location.

 We will guide you in fully automating your patient acquisition efforts, helping you grow your practice so you can remain independent.
-Please schedule a demo with one of our team members today by calling 866-338-8270 or click on the link below.
+Please schedule a demo with one of our team members today by calling 866-338-8270.